 Arlo Ultra 2 is a wireless security camera.
 It is the second generation flagship 4K camera of the “Arlo”.
-It is one of the best home security cameras we’ve come across, all thanks to the wide variety of what it offers.
+The wide variety of features make it one of the best home security cameras we’ve seen.

 This ranges from the improved battery life to better connectivity and an even longer connectivity range.
-There are also special features like the waterproof 4K smart security camera which is always on top of the best security camera ratings.
+The waterproof 4K smart security camera is always rated as the best security camera.

 Arlo Ultra 2 Features